jootanehorror/StateFormer/README.md

 ## Parameters

 - `n_mels`: int.
-Number of mel frequency bands to extract from the audio signal using mel scaling.
-Higher values allow for extracting more detailed features based on the mel scale.
+Number of mel frequency bands to extract from the audio signal using mel scaling/

 - `d_model`: int
-Dimension of the model
+Dimension of the model/

 - `heads`: int.
-Number of heads in Cross Attention layer
+Number of heads in Cross Attention layer/

 - `n_vocab`: int.
-Size of the vocabulary, representing the total number of unique tokens in the text data being processed.
+Size of the vocabulary.

 - `encoder_n_layers`: int.
 Number of Encoder blocks.